North Carolina Dental Society

 Mercury can be found in a variety of items such as fever thermometers, thermostats, sphygmomanometers, dental amalgam and irons.
 Breathing mercury vapors can be very dangerous.
 Small children and pregnant women are at highest risk for mercury poisoning, but mercury poisoning can impact anyone.

-Take immediate action to clean-up a spill.
+As part of the OSHA compliance standards, be sure to take immediate action to clean-up a spill.
 Read more on the correct way to clean-up a spill and dispose of the mercury to protect patients, employees and the environment.

 Better yet, start now to eliminate Mercury from the office to prevent a possible spill.
 When it is not possible to eliminate Mercury altogether, take action to store and dispose of it properly.
 Read more on storage and disposal.